Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-His anticipation grows as he thinks of the fun he will have.
-Lent, a 40-day period during which worshippers try to emulate Christ’s suffering by fasting and abstaining from certain pleasures, is finally over—and Easter Sunday is here!
+Adherents feel a sense of relief when Lent, a 40-day period during which worshippers try to emulate Christ’s suffering by fasting and abstaining from certain pleasures, is finally over—and Easter Sunday has arrived.

-As he tears the wrapper off an egg-shaped chocolate treat, his mother explains to him the significance of the day: “Son, on Friday we commemorated the crucifixion and death of our Savior, so today—Easter Sunday—we celebrate His Resurrection.”
+Alongside these and other activities, parents seek to impress upon their family the significance of the day.
+Their explanation could sound like, “Son, on Friday we commemorated the crucifixion and death of our Savior, so today—Easter Sunday—we celebrate His resurrection.”

-Jerusalem, where the most well-known Easter celebrations take place, is jam-packed with worshippers from all over the world.
-Along the famous cobbled Via Dolorosa—“Way of Suffering”—thousands of parishioners walk the path Christ is believed to have taken on His way to Golgotha.
-To them, and millions of like-minded professing Christians, Easter is the principal feast of the liturgical year.
+Jerusalem, where the most well-known Easter celebrations take place, typically becomes jam-packed with worshippers from all across the world.
+Along the famous cobble street Via Dolorosa—Latin for “Way of Suffering”—thousands of parishioners walk the path Christ is believed to have taken on His way to Golgotha.
+To them, and millions of like-minded believers, Easter is the principal feast of the liturgical year.

 But are they?

-American novelist Henry James once wrote the following about traditions: “It takes an endless amount of history to make even a little tradition.”
+American novelist Henry James wrote the following about traditions: “It takes an endless amount of history to make even a little tradition…”

 “That God sacrificed his only Son for the salvation of the world…is so mystical, so remote…yet the extraordinary fact is that a similar belief ranges all through the ancient religions, and can be traced back to the earliest times,” Edward Carpenter wrote in Pagan and Christian Creeds.